arcadexyz/arcade-protocol/README.md

 - A blacklisted borrower can repay a loan from a different address using `repay` or `forceRepay`.
 Collateral will still be returned to the original borrowing address.
 - A blacklisted lender will not be able to receive tokens, meaning that `repay` will revert.
 In this case, the borrower can use `forceRepay`.
 In order to reclaim their tokens, the lender can send their lender note to a different, non-blacklisted address, and call `redeemNote` to receive their tokens.

-### `ERC20#permit` DoS vector

-A race condition exists in `ERC20#permit` when used in internal smart contract logic, which the Arcade Protocol is also subject to.

-As defined by [EIP-2612](https://eips.ethereum.org/EIPS/eip-2612), the `permit` function is callable by anyone, and the terms of any submitted `permit` call will apply to the signature's recovered signer.
-This means that, once a valid permit signature has been signed, it is broadcastable by anyone.

-This creates a front-running vector: if a user intends to use their permit signature in a function such as `initializeLoanWithCollateralPermit`, a transaction that _also_ submits the same permit signature, and is executed _before_ the user's target function, will cause `initializeLoanWithCollateralPermit` to revert due to nonce re-use (since the permit signature has already been used).

-This is solely a griefing vector as the workaround is trivial: the user can simply proceed to call `initializeLoan` _without_ permit.
-The proper token allowance would have been set by the frontrunning transaction, so the user can proceed as if they had previously called `ERC20#approve` or `ERC20#permit` themselves, in a separate, earlier transaction.

-### Shutdown protects open loans from default

-The `LoanCore#shutdown` function is meant to be used in either incident response or contract migration, in order to prevent new loans from being started on the Arcade Protocol.

-The `whenNotPaused` modifier is applied to the following functions, meaning they will _not_ work after shutdown:

-- `startLoan`
-- `rollover`
-- `claim`
-- `consumeNonce`
-- `canCallOn`

-This affects loan origination, vault utility (`canCallOn`), and defaults.
-Since lenders cannot use `claim` during shutdown, this means that borrowers can choose to not repay their loan, leaving lenders without both principal and collateral.
-Note that the borrower would only be incentivized to do so in very high LTV loans, where the loan principal was worth more than the collateral itself.

-Any protocol administrator planning to use `shutdown` for enforced contract migration should keep this effect in mind, and only call `shutdown` after all open loans were either repaid or expired, and lenders given a window to call `claim`.
-This impact also underscores the sensitivity of the `SHUTDOWN_CALLER` role, and administrators are encourgaed to manage assignment of that role carefully.

 ### OriginationController approvals are high-trust